vuejs/awesome-vue/README.md

   - [Scrumpy](https://scrumpy.io/) - A Beautiful Project Management Tool for Agile Teams
   - [Spektrum](https://spektrummedia.com/) - The website of Spektrum Media Agency
   - [SPK](https://www.spk.rocks/) The website of SPK Ecosystem
+  - [IDDEF](https://www.iddef.org/) ☪️ The Federation of the Associations that Value Humanity's webpage, CMS, CRM and Donation and all e-commerce pages are designed with Vue.js, Vuex and pure JavaScript 🙏

 ### Interactive Experiences